itay-ct/redis-status-board/README.md

 3. **This repository** cloned and dependencies installed (`npm install`)

+4. **RedisInsight** Will be used to connect, visualize data and run commands directly in Redis

 **Ready to build this project step-by-step?**

 👉 **[Start the Workshop Guide](guide.md)**